Dining Booster Seats Reviewed: The Yay to the Nay

 So, it’s up to you decide:

-If you care more about keeping your kid strapped down, go for the Disney Booster.
+If you care more about keeping your kid strapped down, go for the Disney Princess Booster Seat.
 It comes in a Cars theme as well if your kid isn’t into the princess thing.
 Also, if your kid is especially small, the higher seat might work better for you.
 Plus there is no denying the incredibly better price.

-If you want something that looks really nice at your table, has a comfier seat and is easily portable, get the OXO.
+If you want something that looks really nice at your table, has a comfier seat and is easily portable, get the OXO Seedling Youth Booster Seat.
 And to make yourself feel better about the higher price, think of the lower seat and lack of straps as longer longevity, an investment.
 Your kid will definitely outgrow the Disney seat first.
 (Mazzy outgrew it in less than a day.)

 Officially, I am giving both boosters a YAY.